 Looking to build a timber frame home, but don’t want it “fully loaded” with timber?
 Discover the beauty of hybrid timber frame homes!
-Hybrid timber frame homes are becoming more and more the popular choice, I’d say at least half of the timber frame homes we design and fabricate are hybrid.
-Hybrid timber frame homes are great for those who do not want lots of timber and it also can create a nice savings compared to a full timber frame design.
-Personally, I’ve been in a few hybrid timber frame homes during our photo shoots and hybrid homes still give the feeling that the home is a “timber frame,” I don’t feel like there is anything conventional about them.
+Hybrid timber frame homes are becoming more and more the popular choice.
+I’d say at least a third of the timber frame homes we design and fabricate are hybrid.
+Hybrid timber frame homes are great for those who do not want a home full of timber.
+It also can create nice savings compared to a full timber frame design.
+Personally, I’ve visited a few hybrid timber frame homes during our photoshoots and hybrid homes give the feeling that the home is a “timber frame,” I don’t feel like there is anything conventional about them.

 What is a hybrid timber frame home?
-A hybrid timber frame home is a house that incorporates some timber, structurally or decorative combined with conventional stick frame construction.
-Often the timber frame is featured in the main areas of the home, particularly the great room and sometimes will include the kitchen and dining room.
-However, you can pretty much add timber to whatever area you would like, but the majority of our clients want the wow factor in the rooms they entertain in.
-Other areas in the house such as bathrooms and closets do not necessarily need to feature timber frame.
+A hybrid timber frame home is a house that incorporates some timber, structurally or decorative combined with conventional construction.
+Often the timber frame is featured in the main areas of the home, particularly the great room, and sometimes the kitchen and dining room.
+You can add timber to whatever area you would like, but most of our clients want the wow factor in the rooms they entertain in.
+Other areas in the house such as bathrooms and closets need not feature timber frame.
 Timber frame definitely doesn’t have to be an all or nothing!

 We will go over a few examples of hybrid timber frame homes:

-The above drawing shows a classic example of what the majority of our hybrid timber frame homes feature for a timber frame design.
+The above drawing shows a classic example of what most of our hybrid timber frame homes feature for a timber frame design.
 The style of this design is what we call a cross gable.
-What does it mean when we say its a cross gable design?
+What does it mean when we say it’s a cross-gable design?
 Cross gable houses are perfect for hybrids as they feature two or more gable roof lines that intersect.
-For example, if there is a center gable that is timber-framed, the wings can be stick framed with conventional framing tying in the ridges perpendicular.
+For example, if there is a center gable that is timber-framed, we can frame the wings with conventional framing tying in the ridges perpendicular.
 This allows for the two different framing systems to blend easily.
 It’s more difficult to tie in conventional roofs to a timber frame roof if they run parallel to one another.

-Our client’s built this gorgeous hybrid timber frame home using timber frame construction and a Structural Insulated Panel (SIPS) roof over the timber frame, our 2x panelized wall system and precut conventional roof rafters for the wings were fabricated and precut here in our shop.
-This home features the perfect hybrid mix of materials, and at Davis Frame Company, we can supply you with all the components for your hybrid timber frame home.
+The drawing above shows a gorgeous hybrid timber frame home that uses timber frame construction and a Structural Insulated Panel (SIPS) roof over the timber frame.
+Our 2x panelized wall system and pre-cut conventional roof rafters are used for the wings.
+This home features the perfect hybrid mix of materials.
+At Davis Frame Company, we can supply you with all the components for your hybrid timber frame home.

 Another popular hybrid timber frame design is a timber frame roof system.
-In the above drawing, you will notice timber framing in roof.
-Due to the span of this house design, there are some posts on the gable ends and in the center of the house to carry the load, however, the posts are eliminated on the eave walls.
-Going with this kind of hybrid timber frame design is a great option for those that want to minimize posts as well as create a savings.
+In the above drawing, you will notice timber framing in the roof.
+Because of this house design, there are some posts on the gable ends and in the center of the house to carry the load.
+However, the posts are eliminated on the eave walls.
+Going with this kind of hybrid timber frame design is a great option for those that want to minimize posts and create savings.

-With a timber frame roof design, we still use Structural Insulated Panels (SIPS) to insulate the roof, they are still by far the best option for a timber frame.
+With a timber frame roof design, we still use Structural Insulated Panels (SIPS) to insulate the roof.
+SIPS still by far the best option for a timber frame.
 The conventional components of this design are the 2x panelized walls.
-The 2x panelized walls also act as support for the roof rafters that sit on the eave walls.
+The 2x panelized walls also act as a support for the roof rafters that sit on the eave walls.

-This modern barn home is a hybrid and features very minimal timber which is in the center portion of the house.
+This modern barn home shown above is a hybrid and features very minimal timber is in the center portion of the house.
 The principal purlin timber frame adds a touch of timber while supporting the ridge.
 The exposed timbers can be enjoyed in the living, dining room and kitchen featuring a minimalistic look.
 To enhance the modern and clean look, our client added a white stain to the timbers.
-Conventional 2x panelized walls are featured for the entire wall structure and 2×12 Lamco rafters and Advantech are used on the roof.
+Conventional 2x panelized walls are featured for the entire wall structure and we used 2×12 Lamco rafters and Advantech on the roof.

 Interested in learning more about our hybrid timber frame home options?
 Call us today at 800.636.0993!